 What is going on with my rate?

-While it is no surprise to many business owners in Wyoming that costs are increasing dramatically, Laramie area residents are also facing more than just the impacts of qualified laborers and Health insurance premium impacts.
-A few years ago, the city of Laramie hired an outside firm to help them determine how to handle their landfill for the future.
+While it is no surprise to many business owners in Wyoming the costs are increasing dramatically, Laramie area residents are also facing more than just the impacts of qualified laborers and health insurance premium impacts.
+A few years ago, the City of Laramie hired an outside firm to help them determine how to handle their landfill for the future.
 The process resulted in a $7 million expansion project.
 Since the project was adopted, the cost of landfilling your trash went from around $11 per ton to now $60 per ton!
-Comparatively, this rate is up with some of the nation’s highest rates. in those areas rates are so high because of the lack of landfill locations (picture NY City area), unlike what we see here in Wyoming (plenty of open space.
+Comparatively, this rate is up with some of the nation’s highest rates.
+In those areas, rates are so high because of the lack of landfill locations such as New York, which is unlike what we see here in Wyoming, where we have plenty of open space.

-WDS is currently planning to pursue this type of facility to manage all construction and hard to recycle materials from within the community that even with all operating costs could reduce the cost of landfilling in Laramie by as much as 50%.
-However, we expect the city to challenge this process.
-We would like to be able to at the least process our own recyclable materials, divert recyclable materials from the construction waste stream by sorting and pulling out such materials, which could lead to reduced disposal costs along with some needed reduced environmental impacts.
+WDS is currently planning to pursue this type of facility to manage all construction and hard to recycle materials from within the community.
+Even factoring in all operating expenses, the costs of landfilling in Laramie could be reduced by as much as 50%.
+However, we expect the City to challenge this process.
+We would like to be able to at the least process our own recyclable materials.
+In addition, we would divert recyclable materials from the construction waste stream by sorting and pulling out such materials.
+This would lead to reduced disposal costs along with some reduced environmental impacts.

-Cheyenne area customers have also seen some increase, probably for the first time in several years as we have been able to better control those costs since the opening of our transfer station at our main office location east of town.
+Cheyenne area customers have also seen some increases for the first time in several years as we have been able to better control those costs since the opening of our transfer station at our main office location east of town.
 The impacts of increasing labor costs, health insurance for employees, and vehicle costs have driven the need for the increase in trash rates for 2017 in the Cheyenne area, though not by nearly as much as Laramie customers are facing.